mendix/docs/content/en/docs/appstore/use-content/modules/genai/conversational-ui.md

 #### Action Microflow {#action-microflow}

 The `Action Microflow` is executed by clicking the **Send** button.
 It handles the interaction between the LLM connectors and the Conversational UI entities.
-An example for each are provided in The **USE_ME** folder included in the Conversational UI module contains example action microflows for both [OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
+The **USE_ME** folder included in the Conversational UI module contains example action microflows for both [OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 You can copy these microflows and modify them for your use cases, or use them directly for test purposes.

 ##### Using the Action Microflow {#set-action-microflow}